cafornaca/mews/README.md

 _"Pigeons are kept in lofts, chickens in coops, and falconers keep their birds in structures known as mews"_

+Welcome to Mews!
+I made this little module-thing at home in my free hours when I was learning how to create Falcon apps and use SQLAlchemy at work.
+I'm still learning and working on this project when I get the time.
+If you want to use my code, feel free!

 ## Demo
 Use 'sample_template.yaml' in place of 'template.yaml' and run.
 Check the subsequently created folder, 'MyProject', to see the files.